RussellSnyder/pokedex-plus/README.md

 - [ ] test
 - [ ] Pokemon Overview - view presets (what columns to display)
 - [ ] test
+- [ ] Add types to pokeapi-js-wrapper

+## Notes

+- Chicken and egg: rework backend or model on frontend.
+Safer to add layer of abstraction -> Data layer